kanewilliams/ZoomCamp-HW/25-MLOps/README.md

 2) Dagster's asset-based approach is not as natural (says Claude) for horse-race forecasting compared with Prefect's task-based approach.

 Let's try it and see!

+---

+#### Results:

+- Claude CODE is cool but can easily go out of control.
+- Did not get enough polars experience as I would like, but have a good understanding of tasks and flows in prefect now.

+I would need to set everything up properly for the actual project.

 ## Module04